Zhongzhu-Chu/Zhongzhu-Chu.github.io/index.md

 Wang, C., **Chu, Z.**, and Gu, W*.
 (2021).
 (The instructor is the first author).
 [Participate or not: Impact of information intervention on residents’ willingness of sorting municipal solid waste.](https://www.sciencedirect.com/science/article/pii/S0959652621027967)
-[Journal of Cleaner Production](https://www.journals.elsevier.com/journal-of-cleaner-production) (SCI, JCR Q1, ABS 2, FMS C), 318, 128591.
+[Journal of Cleaner Production](https://www.journals.elsevier.com/journal-of-cleaner-production) (SCI, JCR Q1, FMS C), 318, 128591.

 Gu, W., **Chu, Z.**, and Wang, C*.
 (2020).
 (The instructor is the first author).
 [How do different types of energy technological progress affect regional carbon intensity?
 A spatial panel approach.](https://link.springer.com/article/10.1007/s11356-020-10327-9)